Filippos-Dakis/Wigner-Function-Quantum-Optics/ReadMe.md

 - Exploring the Quantum Atoms, Cavities and Photons.
 Serge Haroche Jean-Michel Raimond
 - Introductory Quantum Optics.
 Christopher Gerry Peter Knight

 I am open to other suggestion.
-Please feel free to contact me ad dakisfilippos@vt.edu
+Please feel free to contact me at dakisfilippos@vt.edu

 If you found my code useful, please cite is as  https://github.com/Filippos-Dakis/Wigner-Function-Quantum-Optics